runette/ngx-leaflet-sidebar/README.md

 The directive emits the events created by leaflet-sidebar-v2 - 'opening', 'closing', and 'content' (see the orignal documentation for details).

-The eventts are emitted as:
+The events are emitted as:

 ```typescript
 interface SidebarEvent extends LeafletEvent {